 If you do not have an ArcGIS Online organizational account, you can publish a route service and set that as the portal's route utility service.

-To configure your own route network analysis service, see Publish routing services.
+To configure your own route network analysis service, see Configure routing services.

 Configure a locator service in ArcGIS Pro